 Rosalind has over 30 years of experience in Amateur Theatre, largely in operettas with the Ferrier Operatic Society.
 Having appeared in many musicals including Iolanthe, The Gondoliers, HMS Pinafore and Trial by Jury - all operettas by Gilbert & Sullivan, Ros made her return to dramatic theatre in 2013 and is also a member of the Blackheath Rock Choir.

-Actress, Assistant Director, Website Manager & Social Media Administrator
+Actress, Director, Website Manager & Social Media Administrator

 Louise’s love of performing began in her final year at Primary School when she was cast in the role of ‘Baloo’ for a production of The Jungle Book.
 She later studied Drama at secondary school and Media Studies for A’level.
 In 2012, Louise decided to revisit her love of acting and discovered The Alexandra Players via Twitter.
 In 2014, having appeared in several plays with us, she took over responsibility for maintaining our website, social media pages and designing our publicity material.
 Leaping at the chance to assist in directing Timeshare in 2016, she enjoyed learning about the different aspects that go into putting a production together.
 Louise loves being able to express her ideas creatively and collectively amongst the group and has learnt a lot, fueling further ambitions to direct and even write a play herself one day.
-We last saw Louise on stage in February 2017 when she was cast as 'Catherine' in The Memory of Water.
+In February 2018, Louise brought a taste of the West-End to Charlton when she marked her directorial debut with Terence Rattigan's The Deep Blue Sea.
+She will be directing another production later this year in October.
+We last saw Louise on stage in February 2019 when she was cast as Linzi Ellison in Drowning on Dry Land.

 Wyrd Sisters was the fifth Alexandra Players production that Daisy was involved in, and since then has been very happy to play multiple parts, really enjoying the scripts.
 In 2016, Daisy appeared in The Alexandra Players production of Wyrd Sisters and appeared in Annie in London's West End.
 Later that year, she played the part of 'Gonzalo' in The Tempest for School's Shakespeare and regularly enters dancing and singing competitions - often performing open mic sets at the Tudor Barn in Eltham.